 By monitoring your systems’ performance over time, you can determine whether there is any deviation from standard behavior patterns and take action accordingly.

-This will help reduce downtime costs associated with fixing critical bugs in production environments.
+This will help to reduce costs associated with downtime by fixing critical bugs in production environments.

 Before deploying observability tools, it’s hard to diagnose problems in real-time.
 For example, you might have a slow worker node or a resource contention issue.